thecognifly/CogniFly-STL/Latest/readme.md

 **Step 7**

-For motor tests, hold safely the drone and increase slowly the control bar of motor 1.
+For the initial motor tests, ***remove the propellers***, hold safely the drone and increase slowly the control bar of motor 1.
 If abnormal behaviour occurs, put back control bar to 0 and solve the issue.
 If motor is vibrating without turning, this may be a sign of disconnected or shorted wires (verify soldering of the three